eazypau/portfolio-nuxt3/README.md

 ## last milestone:
 - [ ] fix all text description for profile, contact and projects (grammer, better text, etc) https://www.freecodecamp.org/news/level-up-developer-portfolio/
-- [ ] create a modal (use on before route leave to prompt user to take my resume)
+- [ ] create a modal (use on before route leave to prompt user to take my resume - good to have but is it really neceesary?)
 - [x] fix nav bar color change funtionality
-- [ ] implement full animation
+- [x] implement full animation
 - [x] improve the button color in contact section
 - [x] change favicon design
 - [ ] draft blog page (create a separate repo for this, on hold for now)